Namit360/Data-Sci/README.md

 Hello
 These are my data science projects

-I have worked with some datasets analyzed them, tried to represent the data in various manner.
+I have worked with some datasets analyzed them, tried to represent the data.